 Cook ravioli according to package directions.
 Drain, but keep back some water.

-Add defrosted squash to a saucepan; heat slowly over medium heat.
+Add your defrosted squash, purchased squash or canned pumpkin to a saucepan; heat slowly, stirring, over medium-low heat.
 Add pasta water to thin.
 Season with 1/2 teaspoon salt, 1/4 teaspoon pepper and nutmeg.
-Cook until heated through.
+Cook until heated through and thick.

 In a small skillet, melt butter over low heat.
 Add whole sage leaves.
 Cook butter and sage, stirring occasionally until butter begins to brown, 4-5 minutes.
 Watch closely as it can quickly go from brown (nutty) to black (burnt).